mfdooom/ThreadlessInject-rs/README.md

   -s, --shellcode-file <SHELLCODE_FILE>
           Path for x64 shellcode paylod (default calc payload will be used if not specified) -d, --dll <DLL>
-          DLL that contains the export to patch
-  -e, --export <EXPORT>
+          DLL that contains the export to patch (must be KnownDLL) -e, --export <EXPORT>
           Exported function that will be hijacked
   -h, --help